MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-scan-networks-and-content.md

 >
 > *Instructions for: [Azure Information Protection classic or unified labeling clients for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients)*

+The Azure Information Protection client provides a scanner that enables system administrators to scan networks and file shares for sensitive content.

 In this tutorial, you'll learn how to:

 > [!div class="checklist"]